Colin McCarthy

-Colin McCarthy (born May 30, 1988) is a former professional American football linebacker.
+Colin McCarthy (born May 30, 1988) is an American former professional football linebacker.
 He played college football at the University of Miami after graduating from Clearwater Central Catholic High School.
-He was considered one of the better linebacker prospects for the 2011 NFL Draft.
+He was considered one of the better linebacker prospects for the 2011 NFL draft.

 Professional career

-McCarthy was selected in the 4th round with the 109th pick by the Tennessee Titans in the 2011 NFL Draft.
+McCarthy was selected in the fourth round with the 109th pick by the Tennessee Titans in the 2011 NFL draft.

-Tennessee Titans

 McCarthy recorded the first interception of his career when he picked off a pass from Josh Freeman on November 27, 2011.
 McCarthy was voted the AFC Defensive Player of the Week and Pepsi NFL Rookie of the Week for his performance against the Buffalo Bills on December 4, 2011.
 McCarthy recorded 9 tackles, 1 forced fumble, and 2 fumble recoveries.

 McCarthy missed the entire 2014 season with a dislocated shoulder.

-Retirement

 On June 4, 2015, McCarthy announced his retirement from the NFL, at the age of 27.